What are the favorite first dance songs?

 With us, you get exactly what you want: the perfect song played at the perfect moment by the perfect artist.

 What’s on your list of favorite first dance songs?
 Check out our music database.
-If you don’t have it, we’ll get it!
+If we don’t have it, we’ll get it!